-We are also accountable for advancing mutual support, equity and inclusion in all forms, consistent with Penn State’s Statement on Diversity, Equity, and Inclusion Excellence.
-Penn State Health and Penn State College of Medicine are creating a culture of respect based on recognizing that our ability to understand and succeed in a multicultural world is critical to innovation in a changing health care landscape.
+We are also accountable for advancing mutual support, equity and inclusion in all forms, consistent with Penn State University’s Statement on Diversity, Equity, and Inclusion Excellence.
+Penn State College of Medicine is creating a culture of respect based on recognizing that our ability to understand and succeed in a multicultural world is critical to innovation in a changing health care landscape.

-Our commitment to diversity is driven by Penn State Health’s four core values: respect, integrity, teamwork, and excellence.
+Doing it RITE - our Core Values: Our commitment to diversity is driven by four core values: respect, integrity, teamwork, and excellence.
 Our diversity requires fostering an environment where we can achieve the highest standards of respect for faculty, students, staff, and members of the community we serve.
 Integrity means holding ourselves accountable to advancing the diversity of students under-represented in medicine and graduate studies and the diversity of our faculty/staff, including basic science researchers, and creating an inclusive environment for all of these populations.
 Teamwork is best achieved through mutual support and collaborating across differences.
 Excellence comes from a diversity of perspectives that results in outcomes that are efficient, thoughtful, and effective.
 Our commitment to excellence, therefore, means that we challenge the status quo and maximize the potential of our students/learners, employees, and communities served.

 Within such a respectful and inclusive educational and work environment, individuals will be inspired to bring forth their ideas, providing an opportunity to the institution to fully leverage its creative talents and potential excellence.

-Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine Vision Statement on Culturally Responsive Care
+Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center Vision Statement on Culturally Responsive Care

 Creating a student population and a faculty/staff that reflects our increasingly diverse patient population and diversity within our communities of basic research interest is critical to delivering culturally excellent family-centered care and for advancing discoveries in scientific knowledge that underlie that care.
 We will, therefore, advance the diversity of our student population, and our faculty/staff, including researchers, by assessing recruiting practices, implementing effective outreach programs, and creating an inclusive climate where individuals from diverse backgrounds can thrive.